Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "You're probably some rich bastard, aren't you?" she asked, not bothering to look up.
 "Think you're all that."

-Clearly, this girl has no idea who she is talking to, Kyoya thought amusedly.
+Clearly, this girl has no idea who she is talking to, Kyoya thought, amused.
 "Rich, yes.
 A bastard," he smiled.
 "I definitely hope not."

 She glanced at him for a moment before shrugging.
 "Well," she said distantly, turning the page of her book, "not that I particularly care at all."

-Kyoya stared.
+Kyoya raised an eyebrow.
 He wondered if she could still be this casual if she ever knew who she was dealing with right now.
 He took a calm sip of his coffee.
 And why not?
 He decided, putting the mug down.
 He was bored and there was obviously nothing else to do but be entertained by this strange creature.

 "I'm Kyoya by the way," he said, looking at her reaction intently.
 "Ootori Kyoya."